 Elk Mountain Loop Trail is a 7.1 mile moderately trafficked loop trail located near Tillamook, Oregon that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until June.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash